-- c. was there an appropriate health management response provided to Ms Nelson? - d. was there an appropriate escalation of care response provided to Ms Nelson? - e. was the medical assessment, treatment and care adequate for Ms Nelson as a woman with health issues including a drug dependency? - f. response of Dame Phyllis Frost Centre staff members immediately following the discovery of Ms Nelson's body on 2 January 2020 - 4.
-The relevance of: - a.
-Ms Nelson's Aboriginality; - b.
-Ms Nelson's drug use; and - c.
-Ms Nelson's criminal antecedents to the decisions made in relation to her from her arrest on 30 December 2019 to her death on 2 January 2020.
+- c. was there an appropriate health management response provided to Ms Nelson? - d. was there an appropriate escalation of care response provided to Ms Nelson? - e. was the medical assessment, treatment and care adequate for Ms Nelson as a woman with health issues including a drug dependency? - f. response of Dame Phyllis Frost Centre staff members immediately following the discovery of Ms Nelson's body on 2 January 2020 to the decisions made in relation to her from her arrest on 30 December 2019 to her death on 2 January 2020.